FaLcOn5555/ECG-Signal-Classification-using-Machine-Learning/README.md

 ---

-## 🚀 How to Run the Project
+##  How I ran the Project

-1. Clone the repository
+1. Cloning the repository
-2. Activate your virtual environment
+2. Activating my virtual environment
-3. Install the requirements
+3. Installing the requirements
-4. Run the Jupyter notebook:
+4. Running the Jupyter notebook:
 ```bash
 jupyter notebook
 ```